 How to Rewire a Problem GFCI Outlet Circuit

-- I have a GFCI outlet in the garage that serves four outlets.
+- There is a GFCI outlet in the garage that serves four outlets.

-- It gets tripped every time it rains because the 1st downstream outlet is outdoors, vulnerable to rain, and not well sealed because of brick and mortar issues.
+- The circuit trips every time it rains because the first outlet is outdoor where it is vulnerable to rain, and it is not well sealed because of brick and mortar issues.

 - I want this new GFCI to control only itself, nothing downstream.

-- If I supply power to downstream 2,3,4 outlets from the line side of my new outdoor GFCI instead of the load side, will the original GFCI that is upstream still protect #2, 3, 4?
+- If I supply power to additional outlets from the line side of my new outdoor GFCI instead of the load side will the first GFCI outlet protect the additional outlets?

 This electrical wiring question came from: Denny, from Rowlett, Texas.